Duhkha/real-time-image-analytics/README.md

 This project includes a cloud-ready Docker stack to support streaming, analytics, and infrastructure services required for the real-time image analytics pipeline.
 It is designed to run on a Hetzner Cloud instance with custom domain routing and HTTPS via **Traefik + ACME (Let’s Encrypt)**.

+**The docker.compose.yml can be found in cloud-services folder in the project**

 ### Services Included
 * **Treafik:** Reverse proxy and HTTPS termination for services like Kafka, Elasticsearch, Hadoop
 * **Kafka:** Secure Kafka broker with SASL/PLAIN auth (JAAS configured)